thomaschristinck/applied-machine-learning/README.md

 ### Assignment 3

 In the final assignment, I designed a sentiment classifier for classifying Yelp (ratings /5) and IMDB reviews (thumbs up/thumbs down).
-Using sci-kit learn, I implemented and compared a naive Bayes model, a decision tree model, and a linear support vector machine using both binary bag of words (BBoW) and frequency bag of words (FBoW) representations of the datasets.
+Using sci-kit learn, I implemented and compared a naive Bayes model, a decision tree model, and a linear SVM using both binary bag of words (BBoW) and frequency bag of words (FBoW) representations of the datasets.